npisanti/ofxPDSP/doxygen/Modules.md

 This is an overview of a selection of the available modules.
+There are many classes in pdsp, but many are just for very advanced users as they are used to build higher level classes.
+This is a selection of the most higher level pdsp classes, probably you will never need more than this.
 Some of the modules can work both in mono or stereo, usually when one of the outputs is not patched that channel is not processed and the module works in mono.

 ## Thread-Safe Control / ofParameter compatible
-- ofxPDSPValue : holds a value to control the modules (with optional smoothing), has ofParameter integration for GUIs
+- pdsp::Parameter : holds a value to control the modules (with optional smoothing), has ofParameter integration for GUIs
-- pdsp::TriggerControl / ofxPDSPTrigger : send triggers
+- pdsp::TriggerControl : send triggers
-- ofxPDSPValueMultiplier : a combination of pdsp::Amp and ofxPDSPValue for easy mod amount control
+- pdsp::ParameterAmp : a combination of pdsp::Amp and pdsp::Parameter for easy mod amount control
-- ofxPDSPMonoFader : a combination of pdsp::Amp and ofxPDSPValue for easy gain control
+- pdsp::ParameterGain : a combination of pdsp::Amp and pdsp::Parameter for easy gain control, with stereo in/out
-- ofxPDSPStereoFader : stereo version of ofxPDSPMonoFader

 ## Oscillators / Noise
 - pdsp::VAOscillator : band limited oscillator with saw, pulse, triangle and sine outputs
 - pdsp::TableOscillator : wavetable oscillator, check the code in the included examples
 - pdsp::DataOscillator : wavetable oscillator with thread-safe setting of waveform in realtime
 - pdsp::FMOperator : sine oscillator with pm input for FM synthesis
-- pdsp::PRNoiseGen : noise generator
+- pdsp::WhiteNoise : noise generator
 - pdsp::BitNoise : digital noise generator with lots of shaping control and stereo outputs

 ## Filters
 - pdsp::VAFilter : stereo/mono resonant 4 pole filter with switchable 12db/24db LP, BP and HP outputs and pitched cutoff control
-- pdsp::OnePole : non-resonant one pole highpass / lowpass filter, you can also usit to slew control rate signals, with control in hertz
-- pdsp::APF4 : 4pole All Pass Filter (Phaser) with frequency control in hertz and feedback control
+- pdsp::Phaser : 4pole All Pass Filter (Phaser) with cutoff input and feedback control
 - pdsp::CombFilter : Comb Filter with frequency control in pitch, feedback and damping control (this is basically a tuned delay)

 ## Delays
-- pdsp::DampedDelay : delay with feedback damping
+- pdsp::Delay : delay with feedback damping
-- pdsp::AllPassDelay : delay with an allpass filter in the feedback path

 ## Envelopes / Amp
 - pdsp::ADSR : classic Attack-Decay-Sustain-Release envelope